tlug/tlug.jp/README.md

 [Netlify].

-If you have a local `gh-pages` branch in your repo (usually created with `git checkout gh-pages`), you can pass the `-B` option to `Test` to do a new build and commit it to that branch.
+If you have a local `gh-pages` branch in your repo (usually created with `git checkout gh-pages`), you can pass the `--branch-release` option to `Test` to do a new build and commit it to that branch.
 You must not have any uncommitted changes on the current (source) branch when doing this.
 You can then push your source and build branches with `git push --all`.
 (Consider adding `--dry-run` to test this.)

 If you're doing staging deployments of the [master repo], please ensure you co-ordinate with the other developers using that repo,